anudeepND/whitelist/README.md

 cd whitelist/scripts
 sudo ./referral.sh --dir /home/docker/pihole/etc-pihole/ --docker
 ```
-__Note: You don't have to clone the repo every time you need to update whitelist file.
-Navigate to `whitelist/scripts` and run it again `sudo python3 whitelist.py__
+__Note: You don't have to clone the repo every time you need to update the whitelist file.
+Navigate to `whitelist/scripts` and run it again with `sudo python3 whitelist.py__

 ## <ins>Uninstall</ins>